skeeto/skeeto.github.com/_posts/2019-03-28-Fibers-the-Most-Elegant-Windows-API.markdown

 int  swapcontext(ucontext_t *oucp, const ucontext_t *ucp);
 ```

-These are roughly equivalent to `GetCurrentFiber()`, `CreateFiber()`, and
+These are roughly equivalent to [`GetCurrentFiber()`][gcf],
-`SwitchToFiber()`.
-There is no need for `ConvertFiberToThread()` since
+`CreateFiber()`, and `SwitchToFiber()`.
+There is no need for
-threads can context switch without preparation.
-There's also no
+`ConvertFiberToThread()` since threads can context switch without
-`DeleteFiber()` because the resources are managed by the program itself.
+preparation.
+There's also no `DeleteFiber()` because the resources are
-That's where POSIX contexts are a little bit more powerful.
+managed by the program itself.
+That's where POSIX contexts are a little
+bit more powerful.

 The first argument to `CreateFiber()` is the desired stack size, with
 zero indicating the default stack size.
 The stack is allocated and freed
 by the operating system.
-The downside is that if you're frequently
+The downside is that the caller doesn't have a
+choice in managing the lifetime of this stack and how it's allocated.
+If
-creating and destroying coroutines, those stacks are constantly being
+you're frequently creating and destroying coroutines, those stacks are
-allocated and freed.
+constantly being allocated and freed.

 In `makecontext(3)`, the caller allocates and supplies the stack.
 Freeing
 that stack is equivalent to destroying the context.
 A program that